scalajp/2018.scalamatsuri.org/_candidates_en/Awekuit_2.md

   - People interested in both Akka and Kafka
   - People interested in Fast Data processing that's Reactive
 ---
-In 2016, Chat Work rolled out a chat messaging microservice that adopted Akka HTTP and Akka Streams as the base, and Kafka Streams for Kafka event processing.
+In 2016, Chat Work rolled out a chat messaging microservice that adopted Akka HTTP and Akka Streams as the base, as well as Kafka Streams for Kafka event processing.
 In 2017, we are developing a Webhook microservice also using Akka HTTP and Akka Streams as the base, but we've opted for Akka Streams Kafka (formerly known as Reactive Kafka) to process Kafka events.

-This is going a story of these two Kafka processing libraries, both operational in Chat Work.
+This is going to be a story about these two Kafka processing libraries, both operational in Chat Work.
 What are the differences?
 When should you use one over the other?